somechris/qansible/docs/README.txt

     LDAP, ...)
   - `diamond`: Handles the diamond application, which collects system/application metrics and sends them to graphite.
+  - `expand-globals`: Normalizes globals and fills in defaults for easier consumption in subsequent roles.
   - `smtp-server`: Sets up an SMTP server.
   - `emergency-user`: Sets up a local user that allows login even if
   - `fail`: Fails a playbook.
 This can be used to fail early in `meta` parts.